6 Stoic Quotes to Stop Worrying: Ancient Wisdom for Modern Peace

 1. "We suffer more often in imagination than in reality." – Seneca

-Instead of spiralling into imagined scenarios, bring attention back to the present moment where real life happens.
+Instead of spiralling into imagined scenarios, bring attention back to the present moment where real life actually happens.
 For more Stoic principles on managing worry, read about finding inner peace through Stoicism.

 2. "You have power over your mind—not outside events.
 Realize this, and you will find strength." – Marcus Aurelius

-By redirecting energy to the controllable, you loosen anxiety’s grip.
 To go deeper into this mindset, explore Stoic principles for self‑confidence and our guide on controlling your emotions like a Stoic.

 3. "It is not things that disturb us, but our interpretation of them." – Epictetus